Wild Rift Yone and Gwen leaked as new champions

 Recent leaks all but confirmed Yone and Gwen to eventually debut on Wild Rift.
 The new champions will likely join on Wild Rift Patch 3.4, with official announcements expected to drop rather soon.

 Wild Rift is slowly fleshing out its roster with the League of Legends cast — although entirely exclusive champions aren’t off the table.

-As for the evidence, data miners discovered Wild Rift Yone voice lines — where the potential new champion talks with his brother, Yasuo.
+As for Yone, outside of Wild Rift Korea’s YouTube channel accidentally confirming the Wild Rift new champion, data miners also discovered Wild Rift Yone voice lines — where the potential new champion talks with his brother, Yasuo.
 There’s also speculation of a new Spirit Blossom event headed to both Wild Rift and League of Legends PC, which would tie perfectly with the release of Yone.

 Gwen splash arts were also discovered in the data, adding more evidence to the champion’s release.